Chunga's Revenge

-Chunga's Revenge is the third solo album by Frank Zappa, released on October 23, 1970.
-Zappa's first effort of the 1970s marks the first appearance of former Turtles members Flo & Eddie on a Zappa record, and signals the dawn of a controversial epoch in Zappa's history.
-Chunga's Revenge represents a shift from both the satirical political commentary of his 1960s work with The Mothers of Invention, and the jazz fusion of Hot Rats.
+Chunga's Revenge is a 1970 album by Frank Zappa, released on October 23 by Zappa's own label Bizarre, and distributed by Reprise Records.
+The album is the first appearance of former Turtles members Mark Volman and Howard Kaylan - nicknamed Flo & Eddie - on a Zappa record.
+The album was recorded between July 5, 1969 and August 29, 1970 at various studios in the US and London, UK.
+It is Zappa's third solo album, and eleventh album including those credited to The Mothers of Invention.

-Songs
+Recording

 The material presented on Chunga's Revenge is eclectic: side one includes a guitar jam ("Transylvania Boogie"), a bluesy amble ("Road Ladies"), a jazz interlude ("Twenty Small Cigars") and an avant garde live improvisation ("The Nancy and Mary Music") drawn from "King Kong" from a July 1970 Mothers performance, released officially on Road Tapes, Venue 3.
 Several poppy numbers ("Tell Me You Love Me", "Would You Go All the Way?", "Rudy Wants to Buy Yez a Drink", "Sharleena") appear on the second side along with the improvisational title track and a percussion-only track ("The Clap").

 "Twenty Small Cigars" was drawn from the Hot Rats sessions from summer 1969.
 "Transylvania Boogie" and "Chunga's Revenge" come from the early 1970 period where Zappa performed with a band informally known as "Hot Rats," including Ian Underwood, Don "Sugarcane" Harris, Max Bennett and Aynsley Dunbar.
 Also from this period is "The Clap," a short multitracked percussion piece with Zappa as the only musician.
 The vocal tracks all deal with the subject of sex and/or groupie encounters and as Zappa notes on the sleeve of both the vinyl and CD, are a preview of the then forthcoming 200 Motels film/album, and date from the summer of 1970 after the formation of the new Mothers of Invention lineup.

-The original early 1970 version of "Sharleena" later appeared on The Lost Episodes.